comics-apps/njord/doc/workflow.md

 1. Load proxies from proxy site

-1. For each proxy run background job `CheckProxy`
+1. For each proxy run background job `CheckAndPersistProxy`

 ## SendProxies